wuyuxiangaaa/Study/pages/Unit 2.md

 		- I prefer apples to bananas.
 	- prefer doing sth to doing sth
 		- He prefers singing to dancing.
-		- she prefers staying at home to going shopping.
+		- She prefers staying at home to going shopping.
 	- prefer to do sth rather than do sth
-		- she prefers to stay at home rather than going shopping.
+		- sShe prefers to stay at home rather than going shopping.
+	- would rather do sth than do sth
 	-